marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 2
 ```

-That function is a small abstraction that makes it possible to express
-repetition more clearly.

 You don't have to pass a predefined function to `repeat`.
 Often, you'd
 want to create a function value on the spot instead.

 ```
-let message = "Wow";
+let labels = [];
 repeat(5, i => {
-  message += "!";
+  labels.push(`Unit ${i + 1}`);
 });
-console.log(message);
-// → Wow!!!!!
+console.log(labels);
+// → ["Unit 1", "Unit 2", "Unit 3", "Unit 4", "Unit 5"]
 ```

 {{index "loop body", "curly braces"}}

-This is structured a little like a `for` loop—it starts by describing
+This is structured a little like a `for` loop—it first describes the
-the kind of loop, and then provides a body.
-However, the body is now
+kind of loop, and then gives a body.
+However, the body is now written
-written as a function value, which is wrapped in the ((parentheses))
+as a function value, which is wrapped in the ((parentheses)) of the
-of the call to `repeat`.
-This is why it has to be closed with the
+call to `repeat`.
+This is why it has to be closed with the closing
-closing brace _and_ closing parenthesis.
-In cases like this, where the
+brace _and_ closing parenthesis.
+In cases like this example, where the
 body is a single small expression, you could also omit the curly
 braces and write the loop on a single line.